First palmar interosseous muscle

 Definition

-• The first arises from the ulnar side of the second metacarpal bone, and is inserted into the same side of the first phalanx of the index finger.
+The first palmar interosseous muscle is located in the second metacarpal space.
+It arises from the ulnar side of the second metacarpal bone.
+Its tendon inserts into the ulnar side of the base of the proximal phalanx of the index finger and its extensor hood, enabling adduction of the index finger towards the middle finger.

 References